Register for Free edWebinars Below

 Research by The Education Trust (2015, 2016) and TNTP (2018) have revealed that the quality of assignments many students receive is far below grade-level standards required for students to meet the demands of college and career.
 Additionally, this research has revealed that teachers, by and large, do not believe that the students they educate are capable of handling rigorous classwork.
 Such beliefs, as much research has demonstrated, negatively influence the degree to which students have opportunities to engage with high-challenge work and more importantly, the belief systems teachers have about their students directly affect whether students have access to relevant assignments and are pushed toward high levels of achievement.

-In this edWebinar, you will:
+In this edWebinar:

 - Better understand why classroom assignments are a powerful lens for viewing teaching and learning.

 - Discover why choice and relevancy are two powerful levers for engaging learners that educators can use to increase student motivation and engagement.